 There are more online threats of identity theft and credit card fraud than ever before.
-When websites use encryption to protect your information, your chances of being a victim of identity theft decrease.
+When websites use encryption to protect your information, your chances of being a victim of identity theft decrease (like document verification done for the fraud protection of the customers).
 The most important reason behind getting an SSL certificate is safety and security.

 Build User Trust

 SSL certificates provide authentication of your website.
 If your site is secured through SSL, you indicate to your website visitors that you are who you say you are.
 A secure site also gives the sign to visitors that your content has not been compromised in any way.